 The non-anxious among you can stop reading here and go on living your wonderful, worry-free lives.

-For the rest of us, I have a couple coping mechanisms I use when I’m feeling particularly shy or nervous or anxious.
+For the rest of us, I have a couple of coping mechanisms I use when I’m feeling particularly shy or nervous.
+I have an anxiety disorder so that’s pretty much all the time!

 If we never did anything that made us uncomfortable, we’d never do anything thrilling either.
 Sometimes, solo dining gets a little weird (like the time I showed up to a bistro in France and the hostess snapped “You’re alone?!” and sighed like I had announced I was carrying the plague).